 What is composting?

-Composting is the process by which organic materials are broken down by microorganisms at relatively high yet stable temperatures.
-This process results in the generation of nutrient rich soil called humus.
+Composting is the process by which organic materials are broken down by microorganisms at relatively high, yet stable temperatures.
+This process results in the generation of nutrient-rich soil called humus.

-How does it work?
+How does the UM Composting Program work?